RIPE-NCC/whois/README.RDAP.md

 Related Contact information is Filtered
 ---------------------------------------
-All contact entities ("technical","administrative" etc.) have filtered contact information, i.e. "e-mail" and "notify" values are not included.
+All contact entities ("technical","administrative" etc.) have filtered contact information, i.e. "e-mail" value is not included.
 Contact entities do not count towards the daily query limit https://www.ripe.net/manage-ips-and-asns/db/support/documentation/ripe-database-acceptable-use-policy.
 This was done to avoid blocking clients for inadvertently querying excessively for personal data.

-For entity request "e-mail" will be enabled and the clients requesting those service will need to comply with the daily limit according to the Acceptable User Policy (AUP): https://www.ripe.net/manage-ips-and-asns/db/support/documentation/ripe-database-acceptable-use-policy.
+For entity request "e-mail" is enabled and the clients requesting those service need to comply with the daily limit according to the Acceptable User Policy (AUP): https://www.ripe.net/manage-ips-and-asns/db/support/documentation/ripe-database-acceptable-use-policy.

 For the rest of request either "e-mail" is filtered.
 Abuse contact is always returned, and